blurrycontour/zuul-gerrit/doc/source/tenants.rst

             in-repo configuration for its own testing (which may not be relevant to other users of the project).

+         .. attr:: configure-projects

+            A list of project names (or :ref:`regular expressions
+            <regex>` to match project names) that this project is
+            permitted to configure.
+The use of this setting will allow this project to specify :attr:`project` stanzas that apply to untrusted-projects specified here.
+This is an advanced and potentially dangerous configuration setting
+            since it would allow one project to cause another project to run certain jobs.
+This behavior is normally reserved for :term:`config projects <config-project>`.

+            This should only be used in situations where there is a strong trust relationship between this project and the projects it is permitted to configure.

       .. attr:: <project-group>

          The items in the list are dictionaries with the following